Province of Salamanca: Geography

 Salamanca Province is situated in western Spain, in the western part of Castile and León.
-It has average altitude of 823 meters, but there are large variations throughout the province, with 2428 m being the highest point at the peak of the Ceja Canchal in the Sierra de Béjar range, and 116 m being the lowest point in the valley of the Salto de Saucelle.
+It has an average altitude of 823 meters, but there are large variations throughout the province, with 2428 m being the highest point at the peak of the Ceja Canchal in the Sierra de Béjar range, and 116 m being the lowest point in the valley of the Salto de Saucelle.
 Also of note is the Sierra de Francia mountain range.
 The Salamanca hydrographic network is mainly formed by the Duero basin.
 The most important rivers are the Duero, Tormes, Águeda, Huebra, and Yeltes rivers.

-The region is well-irrigated with a number of dams and reservoirs, and with more 3,400 million cubic meters, it is the province with the third highest water storage capacity in Spain, second only to the Province of Badajoz and the Province of Cáceres.
+The region is well-irrigated with a number of dams and reservoirs, and with more than 3,400 million cubic meters, it is the province with the third highest water storage capacity in Spain, second only to the Province of Badajoz and the Province of Cáceres.
 Of particular note is the Almendra Dam, five kilometres from the village of Almendra.
 Constructed between 1964 and 1970, the dam forms part of the hydroelectric system known as the Duero Drops, along with the Castro, Ricobayo, Saucelle and Villalcampo.
 It is one of the largest reservoirs in Spain with an area of 86.5 km2 and 2.5 billion cubic metres of water.
 The dam itself is more than half a kilometre wide and, at a height of 202 m, it is one of Spain's tallest structures.